 For greenery, there is Parque Andres Bello and Recreational Park Omar Torrijos is a 40-minute walk if you’d like to get your heart rate pumping.
-Like Casco Viejo, it is one of the few neighbourhoods that lends itself to walking.
+Like Casco Viejo, it is one of the few neighborhoods that lends itself to walking.

 Obarrio isn’t the most affordable place to live.
 Its streets are lined with embassies, shops, restaurants, casinos, and hotels.
 This is where you’ll find the Sortis Hotel which has one of the most delightful rooftop pools in the city.

 Balboa Avenue is a tourist attraction in itself, but it might not be the calmest place to live given the estimated 75,000 vehicles, which pass by per day.
 It is, however, practically smack on the Bay of Panama and many apartments here will leave you drooling at the decadent views though you will probably pay a premium for having the water right on your doorstep.